DerrikC/cryptocurrency-pricetracker/README.md

 ## Download Quick Start - Crypto Price Checker

-To download the Luna Chat App, clone this repository and remove the `.git` folder by running the following:
+To download the Crypto Price Checker, clone this repository and remove the `.git` folder by running the following:

 ```console
 $ git clone https://github.com/DerrikC/cryptocurrency-pricetracker.git <cryptocurrency-pricetracker>